rogdooley/OSEP-Code-And-Notes/Notes/Modules/07 Advanced Antivirus Evasion.md

 ### Usage in Debugging
 When debugging, especially when analyzing crash dumps or error logs, encountering this specific value in the `eax` register or as part of a function return value can indicate that an invalid parameter was passed to a function, which can guide you towards finding the root cause of a problem.

-### Summary
-The instruction `mov eax, 80070057h` is used to set the `eax` register to the value `0x80070057`, a common error code in Windows programming.
-Understanding this error code helps in diagnosing issues related to invalid parameters in function calls.

-In WinDbg, the command `dc rcx L1` is used to display memory contents.
-Let's break down the components of this command:

-1. **`dc`**: This command stands for "Display memory in DWORDs."
-It displays the contents of memory at a specified address in DWORD (4-byte) units.

-2. **`rcx`**: This is the register whose value is used as the starting address for the memory display. `rcx` is one of the general-purpose registers in x86-64 architecture.

-3. **`L1`**: This specifies the length of the display. `L1` means to display 1 DWORD (4 bytes) of memory starting from the address in `rcx`.

-So, the command `dc rcx L1` in WinDbg displays 4 bytes of memory starting at the address stored in the `rcx` register.

 ### Example
 If the `rcx` register contains the value `0x0000000140001000`, executing `dc rcx L1` might produce output similar to: